Abortion in Australia: Queensland

 Since 3 December 2018, abortion in Queensland has been available on request during the first 22 weeks of gestation.
-After that period, two doctors must sign off on the procedure before a woman can access an abortion unless there is a danger to the life of the woman or, in a multiple pregnancy, another unborn child.
+After that period, two doctors must sign off on the procedure before a woman can access an abortion unless there is a danger to the life of the woman or, in a multiple pregnancy, another foetus.
+Changes in the law followed campaigning by groups such as Fair Agenda who helped coordinate the lobbying of politicians, including via a rally and the use of a ‘vote pro choice’ web tool which showed politician's positions on the issue and enabled messages to be sent to them.
+Following the success of the campaign Fair Agenda and others used similar tactics to gain reform in New South Wales and South Australia.

 Prior to December 2018, abortion access in Queensland was determined by the 1986 McGuire ruling, which declared abortion to be legal if necessary to preserve the woman from a serious danger to her life or health—beyond the normal dangers of pregnancy and childbirth—that would result if the pregnancy continued, and is not disproportionate to the danger being averted.
 Until 2008, abortion law in Queensland closely mirrored the law in Victoria.
 The McGuire ruling was affirmed in the 1994 case Veivers v.
 Connolly, by a single judge of the Supreme Court of Queensland.